Kohl's Corporation (KSS) and the Battle of Fundamentals vs. Technicals

 Is It Worth Investing in Kohl’s Corporation (NYSE :KSS) Right Now?

-Kohl’s Corporation (NYSE:KSS) scored a price-to-earnings ratio above its average ratio, recording 7.55 x from its present earnings ratio.
-Plus, the 36-month beta value for KSS is at 1.67.
-Opinions of the stock are interesting as 2 analysts out of 18 who provided ratings for Kohl’s Corporation declared the stock was a “buy,” while 2 rated the stock as “overweight,” 10 rated it as “hold,” and 3 as “sell.”
+Kohl’s Corporation (NYSE:KSS) scored a price-to-earnings ratio above its average ratio, recording 8.06 x from its present earnings ratio.
+Plus, the 36-month beta value for KSS is at 1.70.

 Top 5 Undervalued Stocks To Own In 2023